 The EDS is designed to help NHS organisations improve equality performance; embed equality into mainstream NHS business.

-Our Equality and Diversity Committee takes responsibility for monitoring and developing the EDS – and each year reviews the Equality priorities to ensure they are focussed on advancing equality between equality groups – for service users, staff and anyone who comes into contact with our services.
+Our Equality and Inclusion Committee takes responsibility for monitoring and developing the EDS – and each year reviews the Equality priorities to ensure they are focussed on advancing equality between equality groups – for service users, staff and anyone who comes into contact with our services.

 Equality and Inclusion Committee